nawazshahm/scout/HowTo:-fetch-the-configuration-of-a-new-service-resource.md

 ***Note that changes to this files are not reflected after a ```--local``` run.***

-## Step 2: Update the Services configuration
+## Step 2: Update The Services Configuration

 If support for a new service was added, in addition to updating the metadata file, the ```ServicesConfig``` object must be updated such that it contains a new configuration variable for this service.
 The following commit illustrates the enabling support for AWS Lambda: https://github.com/nccgroup/Scout2/commit/ed001c6408aaadca5b9445accf50adef3816c0d5#diff-579dcd8f739afa19c5d767616494a9e3.

-## Step 3: Create (or update) the service-specific configuration class
+## Step 3: Create (or Update) The Service-Specific Configuration Class

 The following snippet illustrates the most basic service-specific class that may be created.
 It declares two classes: